 Amazon Synopsis

-A special thanks to Julia Buckley for offering a print copy of PUDDING UP WITH MURDER for one lucky winner!
-Contest ends Saturday, September 9, 2017 at 11:59 pm PST.
+A special thanks to Crooked Lane Books and Vicki Delaney for offering a hardcover copy of BODY ON BAKER STREET for one lucky winner!
+Contest ends Friday, September 15, 2017 at 11:59 pm PST and is open to U.S. residents only.
 Please use the Rafflecopter box located below the recipe to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1/2 teaspoon salt